Karaka-Management/Documentor/README.md

 php Documentor/src/index.php -s <SOURCE_PATH> -d <DESTINATION_PATH> -c <COVERAGE_PATH> -b <BASE_URL>
 ```

 The documentation starts to shine when you use a unit test log as well as the coverage report and a html guide.
-The default template does not hide these page if they are missing and the overall experience will be not as good.
+The default template does not hide these pages if they are missing and the overall experience will be not as good.

 ### Arguments